 Does Biblical servant leadership apply to business management?

 What does it mean to reflect Christ in the workplace and in interactions with customers, colleagues, and competitors?
-The Business - Management program at Redeemer seeks to answer that question while also preparing qualified and well-prepared individuals for management positions in the workplace, ready to be impactful Christian leaders in the businesses, not-for-profits, or organizations they serve.
+The Management program at Redeemer helps to answer that question while preparing you to be well-rounded, skillful future managers.
+Prepare to be an impactful Christian leader in the businesses and not-for-profit organizations you serve.

-Your first-year courses introduce you to the different disciplines within business studies before digging deeper into topics that are more specific to the Business - Management stream.
+Your first- and second-year courses introduce you to the different disciplines within business studies before digging deeper into topics that are more specific to the Management concentration.
 You have the flexibility to design a program tailored to your specific interest in management while also getting a broad and balanced understanding of all business disciplines with practical, real-world experiences you will encounter later on in the program.

 The Core Curriculum is a set of 10 courses that every student takes.
 The courses are woven through every major and gets you to think deeply and broadly about what you’re studying.
 Think about it this way…